appscape/gips/README.md

 <img src="https://raw.github.com/appscape/gips/master/docs/action.gif" alt="Gips in action">

-Gips is a simple tool to generate GPX routes that mimic realistic user movement in the iOS simulator.
+Gips is a simple tool for generating GPX routes that mimic realistic user movement in the iOS simulator.

-It is a known limitation that Simulator moves between waypoints at constant speed, ignoring timestamps defined in the GPX files.
+It is a known limitation that simulator moves between waypoints at constant speed, ignoring timestamps defined in the GPX files.

 Gips works around this by inserting interpolated points between two waypoints to match the required speed.

 ## Usage